YH3166/Shear-Strain-Estimator/README.md

 # Shear-Strain-Estimator
-The MATLAB routine to estimate the shear strain profile in soil column models under earthquake excitations
+The MATLAB routine to estimate the shear strain profile in soil column models under earthquake excitations.